The only Dutch book to successfully overturn a full book ban:

 “Strong personality”

 drs.
-P. van der Pol, Ministry of Defence psychologist, rejecting Edwin Giltay during a job screening owing to a character deemed too strong to break under the drill sergeants (1998)—an embarrassing assessment for the Ministry later revised in official documents
+P. van der Pol, Ministry of Defence psychologist, rejecting Edwin Giltay during a job screening owing to a character deemed too strong to break under the drill sergeants (1998)—a dubious assessment for the Ministry that was later revised in official documents

-“Further letters from you on the same matter will be acknowledged for receipt.”
+“Further letters from you on the same matter will be received for acknowledgement only.”

-Reinier van Zutphen, National Ombudsman, refuses to withdraw his public 1999 report, which uncritically included Minister de Grave’s declaration of insanity.
+Reinier van Zutphen, National Ombudsman, refuses to retract the public ombudsman report from 1999 in which De Grave’s declaration of insanity was included unchallenged

-“The wrongful psychiatrization of those who report abuses is a recurring phenomenon.
+“The wrongful psychiatrization of those who report misconduct is a recurring phenomenon.
 That is policy, and the Minister of Defence does nothing to stop it.”

 Victor van Wulfen, fighter pilot who was himself falsely declared insane by the Ministry of Defence